virgili0/Virgilio/README.md

 Python is one of the most used and loved programming languages, and it's necessary to get things done in the Machine Learning field.
 Like most of the frameworks of the bigger Data Science field, TensorFlow is married with Python and Scikit-Learn is written in Python.

-First, let's [install Python](https://realpython.com/installing-python/) on your machine!
+First, let's [install Python 3](https://realpython.com/installing-python/) on your machine!

+We are ready to start our journey!

-If you don't know the basics, just start from [here](https://pythonprogramming.net/introduction-learn-python-3-tutorials/).\
+If you don't know the basics of Python, just start from [here](https://pythonprogramming.net/introduction-learn-python-3-tutorials/).\
 Else if you know the syntax and you want to have a more solid Python background (recommended) take this Intermediate Python Course from [here](https://pythonprogramming.net/introduction-intermediate-python-tutorial/).\
 If you are looking for tons of exercises to get your hands dirty and get experience with Python, check [here](https://www.w3resource.com/python-exercises/) and [here](https://www.practicepython.org/).